Using HR Tech to Ignite Insight and Transform Your Organization

 Today, cutting-edge HR departments are all about automation in their tech.
-Automating standard HR communications and processes frees up time to tackle HR in a significantly more strategic way.
-And with the right software and applications, HR can harness a bevy of data like never before, maintaining an unprecedented pulse on employees and the business overall.
-The Society for Human Resource Management kicked off 2019 by predicting HR organizations would continue pushing their core systems to the cloud, as well as increase focus on Artificial Intelligence (AI).
-Thirty percent of global enterprise and midmarket companies will have invested in HCM suites on the cloud by 2020, Gartner estimates.
+Automating standard HR communications and processes frees up time to focus on strategy.
+With the right software and applications, HR can harness data like never before, maintaining an unprecedented pulse on employees and the business overall.

-For many organizations, this specialized technology adoption requires software development services from a third party to provide in full, or to supplement existing core IT staff through IT staff augmentation.
+For many organizations, this specialized technology adoption requires software development services from a third party to provide in full or to supplement existing core IT staff through IT staff augmentation.
 Pushed by a need for niche knowledge that likely isn’t in house, companies often look outside the organization.
-For HR processionals championing a transformative technology update, it can feel daunting to lobby the executive team and business stakeholders to invest.
-HR business leaders should be sure to vet their technology partner to ensure they can implement innovative and dynamic software solutions and provide the critical quality assurance that accompanies the technology.
-And, HR business leaders need to demonstrate the myriad ways in which the investment in HR tech is worth it for the business.
+For HR professionals pushing for a transformative technology update, it can feel daunting to lobby the executive team and business stakeholders to invest.
+HR business leaders need to demonstrate the myriad ways in which the investment in HR tech is worth it for the business.

 • Career mobility